 - Adverse behavior of children

-- Can cause cancers.
+- It can cause cancers.

 - Can cause high blood pressure